-As a doctor in independent medical practice, you will control the personal data of patients and, as under the Data Protection Act 1998, you will be a 'data controller'.
-You may ask others to process data on your behalf (a practice manager or secretary) and they will be 'data processors'.
+As a doctor in independent medical practice in the UK, you control patients' personal data as the 'data controller' under the Data Protection Act 2018 (DPA).
+As the data controller, you may ask others to process data on your behalf (a practice manager or secretary) and they will be 'data processors'.

 The GDPR applies to data controllers and processors, but the principal responsibility for compliance sits with you as the data controller.